Limited Length SQL Injection

 The first reason a field may be length-limited is due to developer restrictions in server-side code (client-side restrictions are not covered since these are easily bypassed using a web proxy).
 Regular expression validation or strict whitelisting of input is a better option than a simple length limitation, but those methods often prevent SQL injection entirely.
 Therefore, it was unlikely that either of these validation techniques was in use on the vulnerable application.
 The following code implements a length restriction in simple .NET code:

-In this code snippet, the error message is set to a developer-assigned string, not a full stack trace.
+In this code snippet, a developer-assigned string is set as the error message, not a full stack trace.
 Even if the developer threw a .NET error, it would not contain references to the System.Data.SqlClient.SqlCommand library.

 The second option was dynamic SQL generated in a stored procedure.
 Consider the following stored procedure declaration: